Banks warn of ‘utter chaos’ in new small business lending program

 On Thursday, Democratic presidential candidate Joe Biden drew attention to the potential administrative issues of the coronavirus relief package.
 He pressed the administration to get loans out quickly and not just to "the well-connected" or a few "splashy" examples.

 Nick Simpson, head of public affairs for the Consumer Bankers Association, said: "If you're already an SBA-approved lender, then you have the rails to run the requirements.
-Since it's run through that system, it's not like something has to be created.
-We're just waiting on additional guidance.
+Since it's run through that system, it's not like something has to be created."

 "The potential for things to slow down would be in the way the verification and underlying requirements are on the bank," Simpson said.
 "If it's a very easy process with minimal underwriting, more like a credit card than a traditional loan, then things will operate a lot smoother.